eddyizm/quotes/README.md

 `alembic upgrade head`
 *This command is setup to run in the docker container for any migrations made outside.*

+Downgrade to a previous version
+`alembic downgrade -1`

 Create new migration
 `alembic revision -m "<YOUR MESSAGE>"`